 I have been married for twenty years to a wonderful man who has high functioning autism.
-I have two children, my daughter is 27 years old and my son is 19.
-My son has severe autism.
-Autism is not a good thing or a bad thing, it’s a different thing.
-It makes my husband and son who they are and I am so very proud of my family.
+He received a diagnosis of autism just a few years ago.
+I have two children, my daughter is 28 years old and my son is 20.
+My son has severe autism and learning disabilities.

 ‘If you’ve met one person with autism………..you’ve met one person with autism’ ref: Dr Stephen Shore.

 Although autistic people share common difficulties, every single person is unique.
-They have taught me so very much, for which I am eternally grateful.
+I have met some remarkable individuals who have taught me so very much, for which I am eternally grateful.
 My training and experience enables me to offer a broad perspective on autism to a wide variety of audiences.
-I aim to provide people with the knowledge, skills and understanding required to provide effective help and support to people with autism.
+Through face to face training I aim to provide people with the knowledge, skills and understanding required to provide effective help and support to people with autism.

 I can honestly say, my son is the most wonderful, gorgeous, loving and caring young man on this planet.
 My family help by offering their own ideas, thoughts and experiences.
 My son is currently considering the pros and cons of allowing me to upload a recorded interview he did for me onto this site.
 Watch this space!